MelissaBuckingham/Pyrlandia/README.md

 ## Bugs and Testing

 There was a problem with the quiz.html not showing the script from quiz.js, and also showing the div above the headers , and also not showing the h1 heading.
-Trying to figure out what's gone on there...
+All sorted out now though

 My Forms weren't quite working correctly , they were supposed to check whether the email entered is a valid email address, but they didnt seem to be doing that... so I simplified the code, and now it is working fine